thefrontside/effection/website/docs/guides/testing.md

 But so far, we've only traded one syntax for another.
 Now however, we can begin to leverage the power of Effection to make our test cases not only more concise, but also more flexible.
-To do this, we use the fact that each test case gets its own scope that is automatically destroyed for us after it runs.
+To do this, we use the fact that each test case gets its own task that is automatically halted for us after it runs.

-So if we re-cast our server as a [resource][] that is running in our test scope, then when the test scope goes away, so will our server.
+So if we re-cast our server as a [resource][] that is running as a child of our test-scoped task, then when the test task goes away, so will our server.

 <Tabs